WaveMix: A Resource-efficient Neural Network for Image Analysis: Background and Related Works

+A 2D-DWT is the application of 1D-DWT on the rows of a 2-D signal, followed by a column-wise 1D-DWT of the resultant rows.
+A 2D-DWT has one approximation $w_{aa}$ and three detail sub-bands $w_{ad}$, $w_{da}$, $w_{dd}$~\cite{7984863}.
+The approximation sub-band can be further decomposed using a repeated application of the wavelet transform, and the resultant decomposition is known as level 2 transform.
+All sub-bands model shift-invariance, the detail sub-bands model spatial derivatives (e.g., edges), and the levels model spatial scale~\cite{57199}.

-\textbf{Advances in CNN performance} have mainly come from architectural changes with the goals of easing gradient flow to deeper layers~\cite{he2015deep,https://doi.org/10.48550/arxiv.1409.4842}, or reducing parameters per layer by restricting convolutional kernel size~\cite{https://doi.org/10.48550/arxiv.1409.1556} or their scope to only one dimension~\cite{https://doi.org/10.48550/arxiv.1610.02357}.
-Attention mechanisms for space or channel~\cite{Chen_2017_CVPR} also seem to improve performance of CNNs, although it has not been explored why a stack of additional convolutional layers cannot model the same function as that of spatial or channel attention.
+\textbf{CNN} generalization accuracy for various vision tasks has improved over the last decade due to architectural innovations that ease gradient flow to deeper layers~\cite{he2015deep,https://doi.org/10.48550/arxiv.1409.4842},or reduce parameters per layer by restricting convolutional kernel size or dimension~\cite{https://doi.org/10.48550/arxiv.1409.1556, https://doi.org/10.48550/arxiv.1610.02357}, or multi-scale feature aggregation using multiple branches~\cite{chen2018biglittle}.
+Attention layers for space or channel seem to improve the performance of CNNs to some extent~\cite{Chen_2017_CVPR}, but these have not been widely adopted for vision tasks due to a lack of advantage in deeper CNN architectures.

+\textbf{Vision transformers (ViTs)}, inspired by the success of transfomers on NLP tasks, use a one-dimensional sequence of tokens corresponding to image patches (sub-images, tiles)~\cite{dosovitskiy2021image}.
+Although, ViTs have proven to be scalable models that generalize better than CNNs for image classification, the destruction of potentially useful 2-D structure during patch tokenization is countered by the use of very large datasets and number of parameters to re-learn class-specific spatial associations in the destroyed direction (say, vertical) in an unintuitive way.
+Training these models requires access to multiple GPUs with large RAMs.
+While there is some long-range association between visual features to be learned for image-based reasoning, the use of quadratic self-attention may be an overkill, unlike its clear advantage in natural language processing.